wardi/wardi.github.io/_posts/2023-07-07-flood-fill-mazes.md

 In this article we generate mazes using jupyter notebooks, numpy, matplotlib, and the scikit-image `flood_fill` function.

-Almost since I could first draw I was fascinated with creating and solving mazes.
+Almost since the time I could first draw I was fascinated with creating and solving mazes.
 Graph paper and mechanical pencils were some of my favorite gifts.

-Recently I've recaptured some of that same childlike excitement by [designing and building a homebrew cpu](/cpu/), and the next game I'm building for it needs some custom mazes.
+Recently I've rediscovered some of that same childlike excitement by [designing a homebrew cpu](/cpu/), and the next game I'm building for it needs some custom mazes.

 There are lots of existing maze generating algorithms but I wanted something that